 Our approach to reading, writing, spelling, punctuation and grammar

 At Roche we feel that reading is the cornerstone to progress in so many aspects of learning.
 Whilst we encourage parents to read with their children throughout their time at school, we also commit time in school to read.
-Firstly, we dedicate time to individual independent reading to promote fluency and engagement, utilising the Accelerated Reader scheme with all children from Year 3 onwards.
+Firstly, we dedicate time to individual independent reading to promote fluency and engagement, utilising the Accelerated Reader scheme with all children as soon as they complete Read Write Inc phonics.
 Accelerated reader offers a competitive element to reading, which encourages children to read as much as possible but also as deeply as possible.
 The Accelerated Reader system enables children to regulate their own progress and push themselves to read and achieve more.
 It promotes reading for meaning and develops comprehension skills alongside enjoyment and greater engagement in what they are reading.
 It also gives us clear information to share with parents about their child’s progress.
 Secondly, we have ‘shared reading’; an initiative that sees each class reading three times a week as a group using whole class sets of texts so that every child has a book in their hands enabling the class to read, discuss and enjoy the story or information together, and in particular develop vocabulary.
 This initiative begins during Year 1 and carries on throughout the school.
 Each text has a meaningful rationale such as being a great topic link, or providing a rich stimulus for writing.
 In addition, our frequent written comprehensions give teachers information on what skills the class have and need in terms of comprehension meaning that they can tailor the questions to these domains giving the class opportunities to practise and apply the appropriate knowledge and skills, and ultimately progress.

-In reception class, we value the ‘five-a-day’ read-aloud programme, which sees the children engaging in five texts (stories, narratives and information texts) each day.
+In Reception class, we value the ‘five-a-day’ read-aloud programme, which sees the children engaging in five texts (stories, narratives and information texts) each day.

 This immerses the children in the sounds and experiences of the stories, and is a great precursor to the shared reading initiative we employ in the other classes.
 It sparks and develops children’s levels of concentration and attainment in reading and writing, as well as their enjoyment and, ultimately, their love of reading!